API

 trigger_clock_phase_shift(steps=1)

-Shifts the trigger clock phase (and by extension the output trigger) in steps of 18.6ps (18.6 ps = 1/960 MHz / 56)
+Shifts the trigger clock phase (and by extension the output trigger) in steps of 18.6ps (18.6 ps = 1/960 MHz / 56).
+Can also be accessed via the trigger.clock_phase property.

-Parameters:steps (int) – Number of steps to shift the phase (positive or negative integer).
+steps (int) – Number of steps to shift the phase (positive or negative integer).

 us_trigger(delay_in_us)